ericrenone/WKET-Wick-Klein-Erlangen-Transform/README.md

 # WKET — Wick-Klein Erlangen Transform

-**The Imaginary Circle: Wick Rotation, Klein's Erlangen Program, and the Projective Geometry of Learning Phase Transitions**
+> Imaginary Circle: Wick Rotation, Klein's Erlangen Program, and Projective Geometry of Learning Phase Transitions.
 *Bridge VI: From Imaginary Time and the Circular Points at Infinity to the Geometry of Grokking*

 ---